directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 ## Build the Hook

-Create a collection called Customers with a text field called `phoneNumber`.
+Create a collection called Customers with a text field called `phone_number`.
 This hook will be used to validate the item when a record is saved.

 Open the `index.js` file inside the src directory.
 Delete all the existing code and start with the import of the Twilio
 library: